RobStand/agent-academy/docs/commander/07-extend-with-azure-ai/README.md

 1. Select **Add to agent**.
 The prompt is now ready to be used in your agent.

-1. Test the prompt in the agent by asking a question like `What is the PTO policy?` and `What's the 401k match?`.
+1. Test the prompt in the agent by asking a question:

+    ```text
+    How much PTO do I get after 5 years?
+    What's the 401k match?
+    Can I work remotely from Canada for 2 weeks?
+    What's covered by the home office stipend?
+    How many weeks of parental leave for non-birth parents?
+    What holidays does Contoso observe?
+    How do I request bereavement leave?
+    What's the tuition reimbursement limit?
+    ```

     The prompt will use the fine-tuned model to give specific answers.
     ![Testing the prompt](./assets/7-test-prompt.png)

 ## ✅ Mission Complete